I have toenail fungus? Really!? The idea had just never occurred to me. Instead for months I assumed nail polish was yellowing my big toenails.

-My own toenail fungus had become well established by the time I took note.
-The full nails of both big toes were consumed, with some fungus spreading to other toes.
+By the time I took notice, my toenail fungus was in full bloom.
+The nails of both big toes were swallowed alive, with some fungus beginning to spread to neighboring toes.

 I did some research and discovered several natural antifungal remedies, such as soaking in vinegar or hydrogen peroxide or applying tea tree oil or clove oil.

 I like to keep things simple, so daily foot soaks were out.
 Then I read about oil of oregano, which is a natural antifungal that cures yellow toenails.
 This seemed like an easier and safer option since tea tree oil and clove oil can be strong.

 I must admit I wondered for several weeks if my nifty home remedy would work.
 My toenail fungus was very well established.